I have often wondered looking at names on an Indonesian map about what was the story behind it.

 - Tular Sudamadi – Between colonial legacies and grassroots movements: exploring cultural heritage practice in the Ngadha and Manggarai Region of Flores (2014).

 The origin of the name Sulawesi

 I have always read the same explanation, even though it’s never very much substantiated.
-In a Central Sulawesi language, sula means ‘island’ and mesi ‘iron’.
+In a Central Sulawesi language (which one ?), sula means ‘island’ and mesi ‘iron’.
 So Sulawesi would mean iron island.

 Iron deposits in Indonesia are not very common, one of the main and historical one is near Matano Lake in the highlands of Central Sulawesi.

 According to Pelras, this specific iron was especially sought after because it contains also some nickel and was especially fit to forge weapons.
 According to Van Duuren, the most prestigious ancient keris (traditional dagger with an undulating blade originating from Java) featured sophisticated reflections and patterns on the blade that the smith could create only using an alloy of iron an nickel.

 If we follow this theory, Sulawesi would have gotten this name, not just became the native Bugis traded iron but because it was there that the Javanese princes sourced the metal of their sacred weapons.